A pivotal year: our 2019 financial results show strong progress on T22

-Here’s what you need to know about Telstra’s financial results for the first half of FY19.
+Here’s what you need to know about Telstra’s financial results for FY19.

-Shareholders will receive a total fully franked interim dividend of 8 cents per share, comprising an interim ordinary dividend of 5 cents per share and an interim special dividend of 3 cents per share, consistent with our capital management framework and dividend policy.
-The interim dividend will be paid on 29 March 2019.
+Shareholders will receive a total fully-franked final dividend of 8 cents per share, comprising a final ordinary dividend of 5 cents per share and a final special dividend of 3 cents per share, to be paid on 26 September 2019.

 More information is available on our Investor Relations website.

-1. This guidance assumes wholesale product price stability and no impairments to investments or core assets, and excludes any proceeds on the sale of businesses, mergers and acquisitions and purchase of spectrum.
-The guidance also assumes the nbn™ rollout and migration in FY19 is broadly in accordance with the nbn Corporate Plan 2019.
-The guidance is provided on the basis of AASB15.
-Capex is measured on an accrued basis and excludes expenditure on spectrum and externally funded capex.
-Please refer to the guidance versus reported results reconciliation on page 10 of the Half-year results and operations review lodged with the ASX on 14 February 2019.
-This reconciliation has been reviewed by our auditors.
+2 This guidance assumed wholesale product price stability and no impairments to investments or core assets, and excluded any proceeds on the sale of businesses, mergers and acquisitions and purchase of spectrum.
+The guidance also assumed the nbn™ rollout and migration in FY19 was broadly in accordance with the nbn Corporate Plan 2019.
+The guidance was provided on the basis of AASB15.
+Capex was measured on an accrued basis and excluded expenditure on spectrum and externally funded capex.

 Sign up today for more daily articles and videos from Telstra